gipplab/OpenScienceTemplate/README.md

 ### Background information

 With the _blame_ feature of git, you can see who edited which lines of the file most recently.
-Using the same method you can also find out who did the second to last edit to a line and so on.
+Using the same method you can also find out who did the second-to-last edit to a line and so on.
 Therefore, we recommend beginning each sentence on a new line.

 ## Step 4: Make your preprint public